yuo-app/yoinki/README.md

-⚠️ On hold, waiting for a better javascript LLM framework.
+⚠️ On hold, waiting for a better javascript-based LLM framework.
 Will just rewrite using openai-node after the semester.

 # Yoinki